Phases of cold holographic QCD: baryons, pions and rho mesons: Numerical evaluation

 \item {\it Disappearance and re-appearance of the pion condensate.} A surprising result in the phase diagram in Fig.\ \ref{fig:pdphysical} is the non-monotonic behavior of the first-order $\pi$B-B phase transition line.
 As a consequence, there is a region where, upon increasing $\mu_I$ at fixed $\mu_B$, the pion condensate disappears, before re-appearing at even larger $\mu_I$.
-This scenario is shown in the right panels of Fig.\ \ref{fig:cuts}.
+This scenario is shown in the middle panels of Fig.\ \ref{fig:cuts} (the right panels would show the same behavior if the $\mu_I$ scale was extended to larger values).
 A possible interpretation is that the system switches off the pion condensate because rho mesons become the more efficient way to generate isospin number.
 And, as we know at least from the case without baryons, the rho meson mass is larger in the presence of a pion condensate.
 Hence the rho meson condensate is less costly without the pions.
 This interpretation is supported by the observation that once rho mesons contribute significantly to the isospin density in the $\pi$B phase (judging from the decrease in $n_B$), this phase is again favored, i.e., the pion condensate re-appears.
 While Fig.\ \ref{fig:pdapprox} suggests that the non-monotonicity is not an artifact of our diagonal ansatz, we should keep in mind that we always work in the probe brane approximation, which becomes questionable if the gauge fields on the flavor branes are large.
-In particular, we have only considered the confined geometry and therefore our setup does not show a deconfinement or chiral phase transition, which is expected in QCD at very large chemical potentials.
-Also, we find that the non-monotonicity disappears if the coupling strength is increased, as we demonstrate next.
+Moreover, we have only considered the confined geometry and therefore our setup does not show a deconfinement or chiral phase transition, which is expected in QCD at very large chemical potentials.
+Also, we find that the non-monotonicity disappears if the coupling strength is increased, as we demonstrate in the next subsection.

 \end{itemize}